greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/gpload.html.md

     :   Optional.
 Specifies a single ASCII character that separates columns within each row \(line\) of data.
 The default is a tab character in TEXT mode, a comma in CSV mode.
 You can also specify a non- printable ASCII character or a non-printable unicode character, for example: `"\x1B"` or `"\u001B"`.
 The escape string syntax, `E'<character-code>'`, is also supported for non-printable characters.
 The ASCII or unicode character must be enclosed in single quotes.
 For example: `E'\x1B'` or `E'\u001B'`.

     ESCAPE
     :   Specifies the single character that is used for C escape sequences \(such as `\n`, `\t`, `\100`, and so on\) and for escaping data characters that might otherwise be taken as row or column delimiters.
 Make sure to choose an escape character that is not used anywhere in your actual column data.
 The default escape character is a \\ \(backslash\) for text-formatted files and a `"` \(double quote\) for csv-formatted files, however it is possible to specify another character to represent an escape.
-It is also possible to disable escaping in text-formatted files by specifying the value `'OFF'` as the escape value.
+It is also possible to deactivate escaping in text-formatted files by specifying the value `'OFF'` as the escape value.
 This is very useful for data such as text-formatted web log data that has many embedded backslashes that are not intended to be escapes.

     NEWLINE
     :   Specifies the type of newline used in your data files, one of: